Michal Šimon: I feel that "cloud-native" is just another buzzword.

 I would not say it is a global problem for sure.
 The western trend is definitely bringing way more females into tech.
 Especially in Silicon Valley, there are plenty of talented female founders, speakers, developers, and tech students.
 They are also way more social on meetups than some of the guys.
 Sadly, the stereotype of the school system and society is just not motivating women to become tech experts too much.
 However, our team member Radka is a fantastic example of the progressive attitude towards working in technology and we hope to see more women following this trend in the near future.

-Thank you Michal for your great thoughts!
+Thank you, Michal, for sharing your thoughts!

 See you at next Cloud Native Prague Meetup.